microsoft/playwright-testing-service/README.md

 ```npm
 npm init @azure/microsoft-playwright-testing
 ```
-If you already have a `playwright.service.config.ts` file, the package will ask you to override it.

-The service configuration serves to:
+This generates `playwright.service.config.ts` file which serves to:

 - Direct and authenticate Playwright to the Microsoft Playwright Testing service.
 - Adds a reporter to publish test results and artifacts.

+If you already have this file, the package asks you to override it.

 > [!NOTE]
 > Make sure your project uses @playwright/test version 1.47 or above.